CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-phase-1.md

 ### Community Bonding Period @Circuitverse

-I had our first meeting with all the mentors and contributors, and it was a pleasure to meet everyone.
+We had our first meeting with all the mentors and contributors, and it was a pleasure to meet everyone.
 The meeting was very productive, allowing us to learn more about CircuitVerse's culture and its mission to provide free digital logic circuit simulators to over half a million people.
 These exchanges promoted understanding and laid the groundwork for effective teamwork through shared experiences and technological discussions.

 ### Milestones Achieved